Jeancherono96/alx-low_level_programming/0x02-functions_nested_loops/README.md

- function that prints the alphabet, in lowercase
+Write a function that prints 10 times the alphabet, in lowercase